xylocone/charxtz/README.md

 CharXTZ (pronounced "Char-X-T-Zee", in rhyme with "Charity") is a decentralized app for aggregating funds in a Smart Contract with an admin-defined target.
 When the aggregation reaches a defined threshold, it is transferred to a predefined Tezos address, representing a charity.

+> _Note_: A notable lack of functionality in this dApp is that once the target is met, the counter jusst resets.
+We can create a boolean flag to represent whether a contract has finished its purpose, but then the dApp would not be left with any interactibilty after exhausting the limit of the SmartContract.
+For that reason, we chose it to keep it this way only.

 ## Development

 CharXTZ is powered by a simple Smart Contract on the backend, hosted on the Tezos blockchain.
 Since this is still pretty much a prototype, it is not hosted on the `mainnet` but is hosted on the `Ghostnet testnet` instead.